top of page

 Student Instructions

-• Sprint fast past the finish line
+• Sprint all the way past the finish line

 6: Shotput (Softball) Throw